5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 - At best, the value(s) injected via the SSDT would be overwritten by the one(s) defined by `DeviceProperties` in the config.plist.
 - In the worst case, you could inject conflicting settings.
 - However, if you only need the SSDT to inject the correct ACPI path into macOS to get the card working, you can combine both.
 - If you want to inject properties into macOS *only*, doing it via `config.plist` is the way to go.
-Because injecting variables via ACPI affects the whole system and could affect other Operating Systems and in some cases does have no effect in Catalina and newer (&rarr; See "Addendum")
+Because injecting variables via ACPI affects the whole system and could affect other Operating Systems and in some cases does have no effect in Catalina and newer (&rarr; see ["Addendum"](#addendum-ssdt-vs-deviceproperties))

 In my experience using an AMD RX 580 card, combining methods 2a and 2b give he best results.